tianyuduan/FlappyFish/docs/README.md

 ### Background

-This game will be an infinite runner type game based on Flappy bird, a side-scroller game where the player controls a bird, attempting to fly between rows of green pipes without hitting them.
-FlappyBird was the most downloaded game in the iOS App Store.
+This game will be an infinite runner type game based on Flappy Bird, a side-scroller game where the player controls a bird.
+The purpose of the game is to fly between rows of green pipes without hitting them.
+By the end of 2014, FlappyBird was the most downloaded game in the iOS App Store.

-FlappyFish is a one to two player game, that will utilize a 'game window' (most likely HTML 5 canvas element/easel.js?) for most of the game functionality, where the player will control a "fish". the rules of the games are as follows:
+FlappyFish is a one to two player game, that will utilize a 'game window' (most likely HTML 5 canvas element/easel.js?) for most of the game functionality, where the player will control a "Fish".
+The rules of the games are as follows:

 1. The user earns points over time.
 2. The user has one life.
 Lives are lost by bumping into obstacles.